Screen Against North Korea Sanctions

 To learn more about sanctions around the world, including sanctions on North Korea, use our screening solution.

-OFAC may issue general and specific licenses to US persons in order to authorize certain categories of transactions that would otherwise be prohibited under NKSR.
-A list of general licenses for transaction exemptions is set out in the NKSR, and firms may apply for a license via OFAC’s online portal.
+OFAC may issue general and specific licenses to US persons to authorize certain categories of transactions that would otherwise be prohibited under the NKSR.
+The NKSR sets out a list of general licenses for transaction exemptions, and firms may apply for a license via OFAC’s online portal.

 On 10 April 2020, OFAC issued amendments to the Treasury’s regulations regarding sanctions on North Korea.
 The NKSR amendments involve the following changes: